Storware/kodo-cloud-manual/troubleshooting.md

 1. Log in to system where CloudAgent is installed
 2. Go to /opt/storware/kodo-agent/logs path

-If necessary you can download logs using SCP client of your choice \(e.g. WinSCP\)
+If necessary you can download logs using SCP client of your choice \(e.g. WinSCP\).